-ROME (Reuters) - Italy's cash-strapped government plans to go ahead with purchasing 90 Lockheed Martin F-35 fighter jets, Defense Minister Mario Mauro said on Tuesday, ahead of a vote that risks splitting the ruling coalition.
+ROME, June 25 (Reuters) - Italy's cash-strapped government plans to go ahead with purchasing 90 Lockheed Martin F-35 fighter jets, Defence Minister Mario Mauro said on Tuesday, ahead of a vote that risks splitting the ruling coalition.

 The lower house of parliament is due to vote on Wednesday on a motion, presented last month by opposition groups and some members of Prime Minister Enrico Letta's centre-left Democratic Party (PD), that calls on Italy to drop the fighter investment.

-To avoid a split, the government may introduce a compromise motion calling for further study of the Lightning II Joint Strike Fighter (JSF) program, but not its cancellation,
+To avoid a split, the government may introduce a compromise motion calling for further study of the Lightning II Joint Strike Fighter (JSF) programme, but not its cancellation,

 The F-35 is a delicate issue for Letta's uneasy right-left coalition government, which is struggling to manage a huge public debt and limit its budget deficit to a forecast 2.9 percent of gross domestic product this year, a fraction below the European Union's 3 percent ceiling.

-The PD said it wanted to cut spending on the program before national elections earlier this year, but its coalition partner, the centre-right People of Freedom party (PDL), supports the purchase.
+The PD said it wanted to cut spending on the programme before national elections earlier this year, but its coalition partner, the centre-right People of Freedom party (PDL), supports the purchase.

 Mauro said the government had no plans to cancel its order.
 "They are 90 combat jets that will replace 256 obsolete aircraft that will be retired, and our newest fighter is now 30 years old," Mauro said in an interview with state television RAI.